philbuchanan/Accordion-Shortcodes/readme.txt

 * FIXED: A few incredibly small bugs/annoyances

 == Upgrade Notice ==
+= 2.4.1 =
+Accordions now open onkeyup instead of onkeydown to better comply with WCAG 2.1 accessibility guidelines.

 = 2.4.0 =
 Updated accessibility.
 Added an option to a button wrapper around each accordion item title.